 How To Make Betta Fish Fight

 By answering why do Betta fish fight, you probably have a fairly good idea about how to get two Bettas to fight each other.
 Keepers that want to provide a fight club atmosphere while protecting their fish will often keep two or more males in the same tank with clear dividers that allow them to see one another.
-The same affect can be produced by keeping separate aquariums next to one another.
+The same effect can be produced by keeping separate aquariums next to one another.

 Siamese Fighting Fish are intelligent and easy to train.
 Many enthusiasts train their Betta fish to follow their finger or to take food from their hand.
 This intelligence allows you to be able to condition and train Betta fish fighting habits.